Charles Henry Turner (zoologist): Scientific contributions

-Other contributions
+Legacy

 Besides his scientific work, Turner was active in the struggle to obtain social and educational services for African Americans in St. Louis, Missouri.
 Two years after his death, The Charles Henry Turner Open Air School for Crippled Children was founded; it was later renamed as Turner Middle School.
+To honor Turner, the Animal Behavior Society named its undergraduate diversity program after him.